Bishop Threatens Excommunication of Abortion Rights Supporters

 Thorburn said the threat of excommunication was a ``medicinal sanction″ intended ``to call persons back to the faith rather than to punish.″

 ``They know who they are ... and if a priest knows who they are, he would refuse them Holy Communion,″ Thorburn said Saturday.

 Excommunicated Catholics could be reinstated if they resigned from the organization, Thorburn said.

 Other groups on the list are Masonic organizations and groups which support exclusive use of Latin in celebrating the Mass.

 The warning is not subject to the approval of Nebraska Archbishop Elden Curtiss, Thorburn said.
-The Rev. Michael Gutgsell, spokesman for Curtiss, said the archbishop would not comment until after he read Bruskewitz’s statement.
+Messages left for Curtiss on Saturday night were not immediately returned.

 ``If someone wanted to appeal to the pope, the pope is the only one who could overturn Bishop Bruskewitz’s decision,″ Thorburn said.

 Randy Moody, a Catholic who serves on the boards of Planned Parenthood of Lincoln and the Planned Parenthood Federation of America, called the statement ``totally ridiculous.″